eficode/robotframework-oxygen/DEVGUIDE.md

 In our first solution the Locust test case will fail if even one request fails during the performance testing.
 However this might not be the best way to determine was the performance test successfull or not.
 Let's implement a solution, where you can define `failure_percentage` , which is the highest percentage of failed request that is allowed in order that the test still passes.

-Let's define define the value of `failure_percentage` in `/lib/python3.7/site-packages/oxygen/config.yml`:
+Let's define the value of `failure_percentage` in `/lib/python3.7/site-packages/oxygen/config.yml`:

 ```
 locust.locusthandler: